 So if you’re thinking you’ll just wait it out and scoop up Def Jam when the price comes back down, I’d urge you to think again.
 It just doesn’t seem to happen in the video games market.

-Is the PS2 console going to be worth anything?
+Is the PS2 console worth anything?

-Yes, but console prices rise much more slowly than rare games.
+The PS2 console is getting expensive too, but console prices rise much more slowly than rare games.
 Because so many units were produced, PS2 console prices are likely to plateau soon, if they haven’t already.